sshshana/shopping-cart/README.md

 ## Setup

-In your project repository, create a new file called ".env", and update the contents of the ".env" file to specify your city's sales tax rate.
+In your project repository, update sales_tax_rate variable in the ".env" file according to your city's sales tax rate.
 Please see the exmaple below (which assumes the tax rate is 8.75%):

 ```sh
 sales_tax_rate=8.75
 ```
 > NOTE: Do not include percentage sign (%) in the code
 > NOTE: If you don't customize your tax rate, it will be use New York City's sales tax rate of 8.75%

 ## Usage